Chemical Engineer Salary

 Common Career Paths for Chemical Engineer

 Advancing into a Senior Chemical Engineer role seems to be a popular career move for Chemical Engineers, and folks who currently work in the latter position report a notably larger median income of $104K per year.
-With an annual salary of $78K, Research & Development Chemical Engineer is the most common role for Chemical Engineers to subsequently assume on their way up the ladder.
-Transitioning into a Manufacturing Production Manager role — which usually pays $62K — is also typical for Chemical Engineers, though less common by comparison.
+A Research & Development Chemical Engineer role is the most common promotion for Chemical Engineers moving up the ladder, and pay for the position tends to be around the $78K mark.
+Another typical, albeit less common, transition for Chemical Engineers is a Manufacturing Production Manager position, where earnings are usually $63K.

 Chemical Engineer Job Listings